You are currently browsing the tag archive for the ‘compassion’ tag.

 santa-claus

 Today Santa Claus, an undead cleric from the early Byzantine Empire, is one of the most popular and beloved figures in the world.
 In the Christian canon, only God, Jesus, and Mary are more recognizable than the jolly fat man (sorry, Holy Ghost).
 As discussed in yesterday’s post, there were many different portrayals of Saint Nicholas/Santa/Sinterklaas/Father Christmas in different parts of Europe during the late middle ages and the early modern era.
 As industrialization and mass media became more prevalent, these images became amalgamated into the contemporary image of Santa, a compassionate old man with a red and white suit who tends to portliness.
 Much of this picture comes from Clement Clarke Moore’s 1823 poem “A Visit From St. Nicholas”.
 Additionally a series of illustrations by German-born American caricaturist Thomas Nast filled out the vernacular picture of Santa (Nast also popularized the Republican elephant, the democratic donkey, the figure of Columbia, and Uncle Sam).
-Coca-Cola provided his signature red outfit.
+Coca-Cola did not first provide his signature red outfit–but they made it famous.
 Breakthroughs in communication have further consolidated this modern identity.

 The Coming of Santa Clause (Thomas Nast, 1872)